w-stephen/datumpilot/Planning/PRD_GDT_FCF_Builder_Interpreter_Revised.md

    - Row‑Level Security (RLS) on all user data.
    - Private buckets with signed URLs only.

-10. **Multi‑Agent Orchestration**
+10. **2‑Agent AI Orchestration**
-    - Orchestrator service that manages multiple ChatGPT calls (agents), combines outputs, and returns final results to the frontend.
+    - Orchestrator service that manages GPT‑5.1 calls for Extraction + Explanation, routes through deterministic validation/calculations, derives confidence from parseConfidence + validation, and returns final results to the frontend.

 ### 3.2 Out of Scope (v1)